coursehero/slacktee/README.md

                                       See https://api.slack.com/docs/attachments for more details.
     -e, --field title value           Add a field to the attachment.
 You can specify this multiple times -s, --short-field title value     Add a short field to the attachment.
-You can specify this multiple times --config                          Specify the location of the config file.
+You can specify this multiple times --config config_file              Specify the location of the config file.
     --setup                           Set up .slacktee file interactively.
 ```